Culham station in model form

 It is pleasing to find a model of Culham in broad gauge days.
 This superb example by David and Sylvia White is built to 7mm scale and aims to show Culham as it was in about 1860, just before its conversion to standard gauge.
 The method of broad gauge track construction can be seen to advantage.

-As seen here it is a work in progress and will eventually grow to include more of the station, but already features the Old Ticket Office and the road over bridge.
+As seen here in 2017 it is a work in progress and will eventually grow to include more of the station, but already features the Old Ticket Office and the road overbridge.
 Just to the left of the first image a carriage can be seen waiting, perhaps ready to return to Nuneham House having brought someone down to catch the London train.
+The footbridge is a beautiful model in its own right but one would not have been seen at Culham until the early 20th century.
+Of course, artistic licence means that this doesn't matter in the slightest.

-This large 7mm layout of a ficticious West Country GWR station in 1920/30 uses Culham as the inspiration for the main station buildings.
+Seen at the exhibition at Steam in Swindon in 2017, this large 7mm layout of a fictitious West Country GWR station in 1920/30 uses Culham as the inspiration for the main station buildings.
 It is intended to include interior detail in the Old Ticket Office, and the wooden floorboards can already be seen through the open Waiting Room door.
+We were approached by the team responsible for information which we were able to provide and were pleased that they also found our website helpful.
 Just as in real life, the inset postbox is installed to the side of the doorway.
 The Waiting Shelter, whilst based on that originally at Culham, has been upgraded and now sits on a wide island platform.
+The fourth picture was taken from a different vantage point at a show in Reading in 2018.

 Bespoke scratchbuilt model - Kirtley model buildings